 Microsurgery can be done on any part of the body.
 It can be used to:

 - Reconstruct parts of the body (such as the breast or the face) after cancer surgery

 - Repair blood vessels

 - Manage complex infections of soft tissue and bones

-When needed, microsurgery patients have access to specialized recovery units at Jacobs Medical Center in La Jolla and UC San Diego Medical Center in Hillcrest.
-Care is provided by a sub-specialty trained group of nurses who closely and continuously monitor tissue reconstruction, as well as overall well-being.
+When needed, microsurgery patients will have access to specialized recovery units at Jacobs Medical Center in La Jolla and UC San Diego Medical Center in Hillcrest.
+Care is provided by a sub-specialty-trained group of nurses who closely and continuously monitor tissue reconstruction, as well as overall well-being.

 The team also includes anesthesiology pain management experts who have specialized training to prevent pain, both before and after surgery.
 These types of pain management regimens have been shown to decrease pain, shorten hospital stays, and reduce the need for opioid pain medication.